rubentrancoso/cosinsimilarity/README.md

 spring.datasource.username = user
 spring.datasource.password = 123456

+## Running

 To run it, use java -jar re-0.1.0.jar

-within the tar.gz, in the same folder as the application, you will find the config/application.properties file.
+within the same folder as the application, you will find the config/application.properties file.

-The parameters I've prepared are: hibernate.jdbc.batch_size = 200000
+**The parameters I've prepared are:**

+hibernate.jdbc.batch_size = 200000
    the ammount of records to be inserted on the database within a bulk insert